ldwqh0/nativeDemo/README.md

 I'm use Spring boot 3.4.1 on graalvm 21.0.5

-This is a simple WebApplication includes to classes
+This is a simple WebApplication includes two classes

 * The first class is LoginEntity